 Stuff You Should Know

-USS Celeno (AK-76) was a Crater-class cargo ship that served the US Navy in World War II.
-Its name is a variant spelling of the Celaeno start in the constellation Pleiades and it was the only ship to have this name.
-Celeno was laid down 3 November 1942 by Permanente Metals Corporation, Richmond, California, sponsored by Mrs. G. G. Sherwood.
-The ship was commissioned 2 January the next year under Lieutenant Commander Niles E. Lanphere’s command.
-Celeno joined to Pacific Fleet with the mission to support the operations on Guadalcanal and throughout the Solomons with cargo from New Zealand.
-On 16 June, while unloading cargo of Guadalcanal, Celeno was attacked by a swarm of Japanese bombers and sustained heavy damage that put the vessel out of operation temporarily.
+The USS Celeno (AK-76) was a Crater-class cargo ship that served the US Navy in World War II.
+Its name is a variant spelling of the Celaeno star in the constellation Pleiades.
+The Celeno was laid down on 3 November 1942 by Permanente Metals Corporation, Richmond, California, sponsored by Mrs. G. G. Sherwood.
+The ship was commissioned on 2 January the next year under Lieutenant Commander Niles E. Lanphere’s command.
+The Celeno joined to Pacific Fleet with the mission to support the operations on Guadalcanal and throughout the Solomons with cargo from New Zealand.
+On 16 June, while unloading cargo, the Celeno was attacked by a swarm of Japanese bombers and sustained heavy damage that put the vessel out of operation temporarily.
 15 crew members died in the conflict and 19 more were injured.
-Once it was repaired, the ship returned to the South Pacific to continue supporting the Solomons Campaign and received three battle stars for World War II service.
-USS Celeno was decommissioned 1 March 1946 and scrapped 4 August 1961.
+Once it was repaired, the ship returned to the South Pacific to continue supporting the Solomons Campaign and received three battle stars for its service in World War II.
+The USS Celeno was decommissioned 1 March 1946 and scrapped on 4 August 1961.